-Graduated from Villa Arson, Vilhena practices drawing and painting from a neoconceptual position.
-His work is, and has always been, led by the interest he takes in the role of the beholder.
-For the artist a work is made by the look upon it, which activates it and creates its meaning.
-A virtuoso of the pencil and the word, João Vilhena feints, hides, substitutes end disguises without ever unveiling what lies beyond.
-To this purpose he uses different means like optical illusions, trompe l'oeils or anamorphoses, as well as works' titles spoonerisms, anagrams and other word games.
+Graduated from Villa Arson, in Nice, João Vilhena practices drawing and painting from a neo-conceptual position.
+His work is and has always been, led by the interest he takes in the role of the beholder.
+For the artist, a work is made by the look upon it, which activates it and creates its meaning.
+A virtuoso of the pencil and the word, João Vilhena feints, hides, substitutes, and disguises without ever unveiling what lies beyond.
+To this purpose, he uses different means like optical illusions, trompe l'oeils or anamorphoses, as well as works' titles spoonerisms, anagrams, and other word games.

 The artist has exhibited in several venues such as Drawing Now Art Fair, Paris (2023); Galerie Alberta Pane (2023, 2022, 2020, 2015); Centre culturel et sportif La Tour à Plomb, Bruxelles (2021); Spazio Berlendis, Venice (2021); OMM - Odunpazarı Modern Museum, Eskisehir, Turkey (2021); Galleria Alberta Pane, Venice (2019, 2017); Drawing Now Art Fair, Paris (2019); La Traverse Contemporary Art Center, Alfortville, France (2015); Fondation Vuitton, Paris (2015); URDLA, Villeurbanne, France (2015), 13th Lyon Biennale (2015); Galeria Starter, Warsaw (2014); Centre Colombrier, Rennes (2014); Saffir Galerie Nomade, Marsaille (2012), among others.